Radio Maryja: Criticisms and controversies

-Radio Maryja sparked many controversies and is frequently being criticized both in Poland and abroad.
+Radio Maryja sparked many controversies and is frequently criticised both in Poland and abroad.
 Bishop Tadeusz Pieronek, the former secretary general of the Episcopate of Poland, said that Radio Maryja is "a real and growing problem", adding that the station "offers a reduced view on Christianity" that is "extremely compromising and shameful, sick and dangerous."

 Reaction from religious institutions

 The Holy See expressed concern over the station, with the Episcopate of Poland warning Radio Maryja about engaging in "political broadcasting".
 Cardinal Stanisław Dziwisz of Kraków and the country's then Primate, Cardinal Józef Glemp, have urged fellow bishops to take immediate action against the station.
 In 2002, the Primate ordered Radio Maryja to close its operations in his archdiocese.
 Press commentators suggested that a schism could occur, but a group of Polish bishops rejected those speculations, which they said "bore no relation to reality".
 In 2005, Cardinal Józef Glemp said that Radio Maryja was causing a rift in the Church.

 In 2006, the papal nuncio to Poland, Archbishop Józef Kowalczyk, wrote to Polish bishops requesting their aid "to overcome difficulties caused by some transmissions and the views presented by Radio Maryja."
 He also warned of sanctions against activity "considered unlawful or damaging to the Church".
 According to the official Vatican web page, "Radio Maryja, a nation-wide radio system organised by the Redemptorist Fathers, became much more involved in spreading risky politics than in spreading the Gospel."
 Pope Benedict XVI warned Radio Maryja to quit engaging in politics.

 The Polish bishops remain divided over Radio Maryja, given its considerable influence among its primary audience of the elderly rural poor.
 While some bishops have criticized Radio Maryja for spreading opinions incompatible with the official teaching of the Catholic Church, others voice support for the station.
 Critics say that the Polish bishops have been divided over Radio Maryja for a long time.
+As an alternative, there exist local radio stations broadcasting on FM in many dioceses of Poland ["Katolickie Radio ..."] with support of their bishops.
+About 20 stations connected themselves in 2013 to an independent network.

 Lech Wałęsa, the Nobel Prize laureate and former president of Poland, has stated that Radio Maryja "is lying if it considers itself a Catholic station," According to a 2013 article in the liberal Catholic weekly magazine Tygodnik Powszechny, which belongs to ITI Group, the cause of the ills of the Church in Poland is Radio Maryja.